 Online Bachelor's in Industrial-Organizational Psychology

 Before pursuing higher education and becoming licensed, each student must earn a bachelor's degree.
-A bachelor's typically requires 120 credits and usually takes about four years to complete.
-Some schools offer accelerated online programs for enrollees to complete in 3.5 years.
-Dual-degree options allow students to begin graduate coursework while still earning their bachelor's degree, which helps them to save time and money.
+A bachelor's typically requires 120 credits and usually takes four years to complete.
+Some schools offer accelerated online programs for students to complete in 3.5 years.

 Example Courses

-This course provides a broad overview of the principles, processes, problems, and applications of psychology.
-Students learn about the brain and nervous system, consciousness, learning and memory, sensation and perception, and psychopathology. -
+• Introduction to Psychology: This course provides a broad overview of the principles, processes, problems, and applications of psychology.
+Students learn about the brain and nervous system, consciousness, learning and memory, sensation and perception, and psychopathology.

-In this course, learners discuss and evaluate psychology's historical roots, including the people and movements that have shaped the field.
-Students learn about the history of psychological practice and theory. -
+• History and Systems of Psychology: In this course, learners discuss and evaluate psychology's historical roots, including the people and movements that have shaped the field.
+Students learn about the history of psychological practice and theory.

-This course introduces students to key research concepts.
-This class explores the history and current applications of test construction, standardization, validity, and the reliability of psychological instruments. -
+• Introduction to Psychological Measurement: This course introduces students to key research concepts.
+This class explores the history and current applications of test construction, standardization, validity, and the reliability of psychological instruments.

-In this course, degree-seekers explore career counseling theories and techniques, with a particular focus on working with diverse client populations.
-Topics include career counseling, decision-making, researching career opportunities, building employable skills, and assessing value and interest. -
+• Introduction to Career Development: In this course, degree-seekers explore career counseling theories and techniques, with a particular focus on working with diverse client populations.
+Topics include career counseling, decision-making, researching career opportunities, building employable skills, and assessing value and interest.

 Online Master's Degree in Industrial-Organizational Psychology